hchyang/PSiTE/README.md

   - Simulate the WES reads of a tumor sample with the purity of 0.8 and the coverage of 100X as well as the paired normal sample with 100X coverage.
 Use wessim and 16 CPUs to run the simulation.
 The probe file, target file and error model file used in this command can be found under directory wes/example of CSiTE package (**Note:** The probe file CSiTE/wes/example/S03723314_Probes.fa is compressed in '.gz' format when distributing.
-Users should extract it first).
+Users should extract it before using).

     ```
     csite.py fa2wes -n normal_fa -t tumor_fa -m map \